keithalewis/xlllapack/README.md

 spreadsheets.

 You will have a much more pleasant experience if you enroll in the Office Insider Program.
-This version returns the entire output of array functions.

 Full documentation for the add-in can be found [here](https://keithalewis.github.io/xlllapack/).